 Given an opportunity to select the ingredients to craft the salad I’d enjoy most and it would very much resemble the Winter Fig and Prosciutto Salad at The Grove.
 This salad starts with a bed of mixed greens atop of which lies a tangle of artisan cured prosciutto from La Quercia, an award-winning Iowa-based charcuterie a James Beard Foundation executive extolled as “the best prosciutto you can get in America hands down;” marinated figs; spiced pecans; Old Windmill goat cheese from New Mexico; pomegranate seeds and an orange-poppy seed vinaigrette.
 This is a salad in which ingredients contrast and complement one another exceptionally well–the tanginess of the pomegranate seeds and orange-poppy seed vinaigrette, the rich pungency of the goat cheese, the salty porcine perfection of the prosciutto and the freshness of the greens.

 Local, seasonal ingredients are an essential component of The Grove’s operational philosophy.
-Executive chef Jason Green and his wife Lauren are passionate about using ingredients of the highest quality and employing artisan methods.
+Executive chef Jason Green and his partner in business and in life Lauren are passionate about using ingredients of the highest quality and employing artisan methods.
 Their focus on local products and produce is core to the restaurant’s success.
 Most of the vegetables used on the menu are acquired within a 40-mile radius of the restaurant.
 Other high-quality ingredients are procured out-of-state because those ingredients are the best to be found anywhere.

 Large, steaming vats of coffee are conveniently situated in close proximity to the order counter.
 This is fresh-roasted coffee from Chicago’s Intelligencsa Coffee, the basis for some of the best cafe au lait I’ve had in Albuquerque.
 Andrea raves about this stuff with the same fervor with which I speak of The Grove’s strawberry-rosemary lemonade.
 It’s an intensely flavored lemonade, neither too sweet nor too tangy and punctuated by the freshness of the rosemary.
 The Grove is open six days a week (closed Mondays) with workday hours being 7AM to 4PM.
 On Sundays the Grove opens from 8AM to 3PM.
 Breakfast is served all day long and lunch starts promptly at 11AM.
 A small (in item size only) brunch menu is also available on Sundays.